-Is there a job placement service or career day?
+Is there a job placement or career day?

 Goshen College, as part of its mission, wants to help students find not just a job, but to understand how their gifts may turn into a calling.
 We want to help you merge your mission with God’s mission on earth, investing your energy in meeting the needs of a changing world.

 Goshen College helps students market their skills, abilities and strengths in order to find employment through the Career Networks office.

 The Career Networks office offers the following opportunities for students: